WWII bomb self-detonates in German field, leaves crater | DW | 24.06.2019

-An aging chemical detonator caused a WWII bomb in western Germany to explode without external triggers.
-The resulting crater made some residents mistake the blast for a meteor.
+An aging chemical detonator caused a World War II bomb in western Germany to explode without an external trigger.
+The resulting crater had some residents mistaking the blast for a meteor.

 A loud explosion in a field startled residents in the town of Limburg in western Germany on Sunday.
 The blast occurred in the middle of the night and was large enough to register a minor tremor of 1.7 on the Richter scale, according to local media.